tstih/more/README.md

 ## Usage

 Set the document size in native units through the `DocumentSize` property.
-Default value is 210 x 297, which is the size of standard DIN A4 document (in millimeters).
+The default value is 210 x 297, which is the size of a standard DIN A4 document (in millimetres).

  > When your document is an image, you can choose pixel as your unit and
  > set the document size to bitmap size.

-After setting the document size subscribe to the `OnDocumentDraw` event.
+After setting the size of the document, subscribe to the `OnDocumentDraw` event.

-When the document needs to be painted the control will raise this event and pass it the `Graphics`.
+When the document needs to be painted, the control will raise this event and pass it to the `Graphics`.
 Use it to draw the document in native units, inside rectangle `(0,0,document width, document height)`.
 The control will automatically perform scale and size to fit operations for you.

-Following example shows how to draw grid lines and red margin.
+The following example shows how to draw grid lines and a red margin.

 ~~~cs
 private void _doc_OnDocumentDraw(object sender, DocumentDrawEventArgs e)